Glynn Griffing & Associates offers a wide range of services associated with Section 125 Cafeteria Plans.

 Pre-Tax Benefits for Participants

-• Participants take home more pay and pay less taxes because Federal taxes, State taxes, and Social Security because taxes are all calculated after Insurance Premium have been deducted.
+• Participants take home more pay and pay less taxes because Federal taxes, State taxes, and Social Security are calculated after Insurance Premium have been deducted.

 • W-2s are reduced by the amount of the election.